jonelo/jacksum-for-linux/jacksum-file-browser-integration/readme.txt

 Description
 -----------
-Jacksum File Browser Integration for GNU/Linux and Unix Operating Systems v2.5.0 (Sep 16, 2023) Copyright (C) 2006-2024 Dipl.-Inf.
+Jacksum File Browser Integration for GNU/Linux and Unix Operating Systems v2.7.0 (Apr 5, 2024) Copyright (C) 2006-2024 Dipl.-Inf.
 (FH) Johann N. Loefflmann

 This program is free software; you can redistribute it and/or modify